Magnatronic/gioco/README.md

-# Gioco - Directional Skills Game
+# Gioco - Directional Skills Therapeutic Game

-An accessible educational web game designed to help users develop directional navigation skills using keyboard controls.
-The game features progressive difficulty levels and multiple input methods to accommodate different learning preferences.
+An accessible educational web game designed specifically for therapists and students with physical and learning difficulties.
+The game provides customizable therapeutic sessions to develop directional navigation skills using multiple input methods.

 ## 🎯 Purpose

-This game helps users develop confidence and proficiency with directional controls (arrow keys, WASD) through engaging, progressive gameplay.
+This therapeutic game helps students with physical and learning difficulties develop confidence and proficiency with directional controls through customizable, reproducible sessions.
 Perfect for:

-- Learning basic keyboard navigation skills
+- Therapeutic environments and occupational therapy
+- Students with diverse learning and motor needs
-- Developing hand-eye coordination
+- Developing hand-eye coordination and spatial awareness
-- Educational environments and skill development
-- Practice with different input methods (keyboard, mouse, touch)
+- Building digital navigation confidence with adaptive controls
+- Creating reproducible practice sessions for consistent assessment

 ## ✨ Key Features